shichenz1999/oss-taapp/src/ai_chat_api/README.md

 # AI Chat API

 ## Overview
-`ai_chat_api` captures the minimal interface that every AI chat backend must implement to plug into the OSS TA application.
-It standardises the message shape, exposes a factory hook for dependency injection, and keeps the rest of the system decoupled from provider-specific SDKs.
+`ai_chat_api` defines the minimal contract that every AI provider must implement to plug into the OSS TA application.
+It exposes a single abstract interface, plus a factory hook that concrete backends override at import time.

 ## Responsibilities
-- Define the `Client` contract that orchestrates single-turn prompt/response flows.
+- Define the `AIInterface` abstraction that supports both conversational replies and structured JSON responses.
-- Describe the `Message` abstraction consumed by downstream services.
-- Expose overridable factories (`get_client`, `get_message`) so concrete
-  implementations can register themselves at import time.
+- Provide the `get_ai_interface()` factory placeholder that concrete packages (e.g., `claude_chat_impl`) overwrite during registration.
-- Supply a small test suite that guards the public surface and expectations.
+- Supply a regression test suite that guards the public interface.

 ## Key Modules
 ```